bshiven01/SERvis-Speech-Emotion-Recognition/README.md

 ## Emotional Health Detection using Speech for Effective & Efficient Diagnosis

 ### About
-**SERvis** is a speech-based emotion recognition system conceptualized by a team of 5 stduents from IIT Bombay for fulfilling the requirements of the course **ME781 : Statistical Machine Learning and Data Science**.
+**SERvis** is a speech-based emotion recognition system conceptualized by a team of 5 stduents from IIT Bombay for fulfilling the requirements of the course **ME781 : Statistical Machine Learning and Data Science**, Autumn 2021 .

 ### Objective
 Access to records of emotional indicators of patients can improve diagnosis and treatment strategies.
 SERvis aims to develop a system that would accomplish this